 09 Too many accounts opened last 12 months

-10 Proportion of balances to credit limit too high
+10 The proportion of balances to credit limit too high

-11 Amount owed on revolving accounts too high
+11 The amount owed on revolving accounts too high

 12 Length of credit history too short